 • Tofu: Use firm or extra firm tofu!
 Adds protein to this meal.

-• Miso Broth: Miso Paste, Sesame Oil, Ginger, agrlic, Shallot, Gochujang, Water, Unsweetened Soy Milk, and Mirin → Gochujan is a slightly spicy bean paste.
+• Miso Broth: Miso Paste, Sesame Oil, Ginger, agrlic, Shallot, Gochujang, Water, Unsweetened Soy Milk, and Mirin: Gochujan is a slightly spicy bean paste.
 It can be replace with sriracha/sambal oelek/doubanjiang.
 If you don’t like spicy miso ramen, omit it altogether.
-Mirin can be replaced with 1 tbsp rice vinegar and 1 tsp sugar.
+Mirin can be replaced with 1 tablespoon rice vinegar and 1 teaspoon sugar.

-• Tofu & Shiitake: Heat a skillet with ½ tbsp oil.
+2. Tofu & Shiitake: Heat a skillet with ½ tablespoon oil.
 Cut tofu into cubes and fry for 5-10 minutes until golden brown.
-Season with ½ tbsp soy sauce and set aside.
-In the same skillet, heat ½ tbsp oil, fry shiitake mushrooms for 5 minutes, season with ½ tbsp soy sauce, and also set aside.
+Season with ½ tablespoon soy sauce and set aside.
+In the same skillet, heat ½ tablespoon oil, fry shiitake mushrooms for 5 minutes, season with ½ tablespoon soy sauce, and also set aside.

 Miso Ramen Recipe Step 1-2